EU worried by abuses by both sides in Libya

 "The situation of non-combatant sub-Saharan populations and black Libyans is especially worrying," she said.

-"Stigmatized as being pro-Gaddafi mercenaries because of the color of their skin, these groups are particularly vulnerable and must be adequately protected.
+"Stigmatised as being pro-Gaddafi mercenaries because of the colour of their skin, these groups are particularly vulnerable and must be adequately protected.
 More generally, all combatants who have been detained must be treated in accordance with international law and human rights standards."

 Ashton said she welcomed statements by Mustafa Abdel Jalil, head of Libya's ruling National Transitional Council, on the need to respect international human rights law and standards.